 Front Door Final Check: Front doors, or garage doors, can become the perfect spot for last-minute checks.
 Keep a board for daily reminders (like teacher’s birthday!), a bin for your keys (how much time will that save each morning), a borrowed bin for all those items your kids have borrowed either from their friends or the library, and a laminated school day checklist with items like gym or practice clothes, lunch or lunch money, homework, and any forms to be signed, transportation plans, etc. Want to take the checklist even further, check out this Etsy store!

 We’d love to hear from you.
-Do you have any back-to-school organization hacks to share, or are you planning to incorporate some of these tips in your routine this year?
+Do you have any back-to-school organization hacks to share, or are you planning to incorporate some of these tips into your routine this year?
 Tell us in the comments below!

 Gray has taken the entire home by storm, effectively replacing beige as the neutral of choice.
 With our gray cabinet choices that are now available in all divisions, homeowners can opt for a kitchen that not only offers plenty of upgrades and all the space they need but one that is also on track with the latest trends in kitchen design!

-Our new Robinson Oaks community will feature amenities like a clubhouse, pool, fitness center, and dog park, and specially designed floorplans to add to the aesthetic appeal of this neighborhood!
+Robinson Oaks community features a clubhouse, pool, fitness center, dog park, and specially designed floorplans to add to the aesthetic appeal of this neighborhood!
 And it all neighbors a state-of-the-art YMCA!

 Our floor plans are ever-changing!
 Whether we hear it directly from you, or from our division presidents, we are constantly looking for ways to give our home buyers their dream home.
 In the third part of our blog series, we show you just how many people are involved in creating what we hope becomes a home sweet home!